 - present in an AAG-RTS sponsored session at the AAG Annual Meeting

-- submit a research paper based on your Annual Meeting presentation (papers must be submitted by March 11th in order to be eligible for the award)
+- submit a research paper* based on your Annual Meeting presentation (papers must be submitted by March 11th in order to be eligible for the award)

 Members of the AAG-RTS board, assisted by senior scholars attending the Annual Meeting, will review each submission and attend the participants’ presentations.